-Pet Microchipping are the most successful way of identifying your dog.
+Pet Microchipping is the most successful way of identifying your pet.
 It provides a permanent, tamper-proof means of identification that will not fade or be lost over time.
 Microchips are universal, traceable, safe, sterile, confidential and secure.
-Protect your best friend today by calling us

 What are microchips?

-Microchips are implantable computer chips that encode a unique identification number to help reunite you with you lost.
-They are no bigger than a grain of rice and they are placed under your pet’s skin with a needle and syringe, not much differently than a routine Vaccine.
-Unlike collars and ID tags, they can never break or fall-off.
+Microchips are implantable computer chips that encode a unique identification number.
+They are no bigger than a grain of rice and they are placed under your pet’s skin with a needle and syringe, similar to a routine vaccine.
+Unlike collars and ID tags, they can never break or fall off.
 They work by receiving a radio signal from a scanner and transmitting the encoded chip identification number back to the scanner.
 With the chip identification number in hand, the vital contact information is only a phone call away.

 What kind of information is contained in the microchip?